guardian/service-catalogue/docs/database-migrations.md

 Upon a RiffRaff deploy (to either CODE or PROD), a `prisma.zip` containing the Prisma schema and migration scripts is uploaded into the account artifact bucket.
 This action triggers an [ECS task](../packages/cdk/lib/prisma-migrate-task.ts) running the [`prisma-migrate`](../containers/prisma-migrate/Dockerfile) container, which retrieves the `prisma.zip` and applies the corresponding migration to the CODE/PROD RDS instance.

 This migrations can fail for a number of reasons - for example attempting to add a `NOT NULL` column to a table with existing data.
 In this case, manual intervention will be necessary.
 Prisma provides some useful documentation on [patching and hotfixing](https://www.prisma.io/docs/orm/prisma-migrate/workflows/patching-and-hotfixing).

+Check the logs with filter app.keyword:prisma-migrate-task if a migration fails to be applied automatically.

 ### Manual migrations